If you're a WordPress developer, chances are from time to time; you just want a…

 Post Forking gives authors the ability to create multiple “branches” of their post, basically different versions of a post that are stored together.
 Branches can easily be compared, and when changes are final, two branches can be merged back into the original post.
 Anyone who has used Git version control before should be familiar with this process.
 It also allows users that can’t normally edit posts create their own forks without giving them that ability.

 From there, you can make any changes to this post that you wish.
-Remember, these changes will not effect the original post until you chose to merge the two.
-On the right side of the page, instead of your normal publish box, you will see some options that are unique to a post branch.
+Remember, these changes will not affect the original post until you chose to merge the two.
+On the right side of the page, instead of your normal publish box, you will see some options that are unique to a post-branch.
 You can either “Compare,” “Save Fork,” or “Merge.”

 “Save Fork” is similar to saving a draft.
 It will store the changes that you have made in that branch.
 The “Compare” button is very useful.
 When you click “Compare” you will be automatically brought to a screen which shows the content of the original post on the left side, and the content of your new forked post on the right.
 Any deletions will be highlighted in red, additions will be highlighted in blue.